mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/wrapping-native-libraries.md

 ![SampleLibrary on macOS]({{ site.baseurl }}/images/wrapping-native-libraries-03.png)
 1. Instead of building a .dll, on macOS we are building *libSampleLibrary.dylib* which - despite the extension - amounts to exactly the same thing as a dll.
 For all intents and purposes, SampleLibrary does exactly the same thing on macOS that it does on Windows and the source is the same.
 1. *Build* SampleLibrary using Xcode to make sure that it builds successfully.
 1. *Quit* Xcode.
-On macOS, we are actually going to use command line `xcodebuild` from Xamarin Studio to build our native library, but we'll talk about that below.
+On macOS, we are actually going to use command line `xcodebuild` from Visual Studio for Mac to build our native library, but we'll talk about that below.

 Now that we have examined the simple native SampleLibrary, let's turn our attention to the .NET portion of our wrapping code...